thefish/vim-php-nerdtree/README.md

-#Vundle version of plugin tree
+#Vim setup for development

+This is content of my ~/.vim folder with several plugins, that make coding in Vim bearable.
-Intended for working with Python, PHP, Common Lisp and Haskell files.
+Intended for working with Python, PHP, Common Lisp and Haskell projects/files.

-More to be written.
+Thanks to [gmarik](http://github.com) for Vundle plugin and all the people for developing and maintaining Vim plugins!

 ##Requirements
  * git